Q. What is the Parramatta Light Rail route?

 Q. How will construction of the Parramatta Light Rail aﬀect my business?

-A. Transport for NSW is preparing a plan to ensure traffic and transport ﬂows smoothly during and after construction of Stage 1 of the Parramatta Light Rail project.
+A. Transport for NSW is committed to ensuring traffic and transport ﬂows smoothly during and after construction of Stage 1 of the Parramatta Light Rail project.
 Dedicated Place Managers are engaging directly with businesses along the route to provide information and assistance, and to answer questions about the impacts of construction and access.
-Parramatta Light Rail will bring visitors into the region and make it easier for workers and residents to move around new and existing communities.
-Transport for NSW and the project’s delivery partner, when appointed, will develop local traffic management and access plans for deliveries in consultation with impacted business owners and managers.
+Transport for NSW and the project’s delivery partner will develop local traffic management and access plans for deliveries in consultation with impacted business owners and managers.

 Q. What will the light rail stops look like?